jmejiamu/mobile-sf-admin/README.md

 # SF Living Wage Coalition
 Content Management System for the mobile app.
-This will allow admins to keep the mobile app's content update it.
+This will allow admins to update, delete and edit data that will be shown on the mobile app.

 ## Screenshots
 ### Sign in